iann0036/tf-cfn-provider/docs/providers/azurerm/SharedImageVersion.md

 ## Properties

-`Name` - (Required) The Azure Region in which this Image Version should exist.

 `GalleryName` - (Required) The name of the Shared Image Gallery in which the Shared Image exists.
 Changing this forces a new resource to be created.

 `ImageName` - (Required) The name of the Shared Image within the Shared Image Gallery in which this Version should be created.
 Changing this forces a new resource to be created.